generalov/open-in-editor-vscode/README.md

 The Vim should be compiled with `+clientserver` flag.
 Please run the `vim --version` and check the output.

+#### Emacs

+Use emacsclient to use an existing Emacs instance instead opening emacs in a terminal.

+    "alt-editor.binary": "emacsclient",
+    "alt-editor.args": "--alternate-editor=emacs --no-wait +{line}:{column} {filename}"

 ## For more information

 -   Powered by [open-in-editor](https://github.com/lahmatiy/open-in-editor)